-Filing a bicycle accident lawsuit in Colorado is an option if you have been hurt while riding a bike.
+Filing a bicycle injury lawsuit in Colorado is an option if you have been hurt while riding a bike.
 Personal injury law in Colorado entitles you to compensation if you were injured by someone else’s negligence or poor conduct.
 That compensation can cover:

 - Lost wages,

 - Your family’s loss of companionship.